holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 * `x_salsa20_poly1305_decrypt(XSalsa20Poly1305KeyRef, XSalsa20Poly1305EncryptedData) -> ExternResult<Option<Vec<u8>>`: Given a reference to a symmetric encryption key, request the decryption of the given bytes with the key.

-* `create_x25519_keypair() -> ExternResult<X25519PubKey>`: Create an X25519 keypair suitable for encrypting and decryptiong messages using NaCl's [box](https://nacl.cr.yp.to/box.html) algorithm, and store it in the key-management service.
+* `create_x25519_keypair() -> ExternResult<X25519PubKey>`: Create an X25519 key pair suitable for encrypting and decrypting messages using NaCl's [box](https://nacl.cr.yp.to/box.html) algorithm, and store it in the key-management service.
 The return value is defined as:

     ```rust
     struct X25519PubKey([u8; 32]);